 BPH (Enlarged Prostate) Specialist in New York City

-Prostate enlargement can occur in New York men for different reasons, including benign prostatic hyperplasia (BPH) and prostate cancer.
+Prostate enlargement can occur for different reasons, including benign prostatic hyperplasia (BPH) and prostate cancer.
 As a leading urologist at Icahn School of Medicine at Mount Sinai in New York City, Dr. Valenzuela has extensive experience diagnosing and treating enlarged prostate in men from Manhattan, The Bronx Brooklyn, Queens, and from throughout the Greater Tri-State region.
+Contact our office now to schedule a consultation.

 What is BPH?